ttyS0/splash-of-ink/content/stories/missing-grey-kitten/index.md

 tags: ["Flash Fiction"]
 ---

-"Brian!
-Come in!
-Drop that anywhere.
+"Come in!
+Drop your backpack anywhere.
 How's the magic business?
 Beer?"

-Not to be denied, Sam Kitty pawed energetically at a blue cube poking from the backpack.
-With a whoosh, both Sam and cube vanished.
+Not to be denied, a kitten pawed energetically at a blue cube poking from the backpack.
+With a whoosh, both kitten and cube vanished.